dora-metrics/pelorus/docs/Configuration.md

 | `JIRA_RESOLVED_STATUS` | no | Used for Jira Exporter to define list Issue states that indicates whether issue is considered resolved.
 Comma separated string. ex: `Done,Closed,Resolved,Fixed` | unset |

 ### Github failure exporter details

-The recommendation for utilizing the Github failure exporter is to define the Github token and Github projects.
-The `TOKEN` should be defined in an OpenShift secret as described above.
-The `PROJECTS` are best defined in the failure exporter ConfigMap.
-An example is found below.
+Use the Github failure exporter is to define the Github token and Github projects.
+The `TOKEN` should be defined in an OpenShift secret as described above, and the `PROJECTS` are defined in the failure exporter ConfigMap.
+This is an example of the Github Failure Exporter.

 ```
 kind: ConfigMap